junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "I'm fine." the angel in the back seat answers, "Not dying, that's an improvement."

 Dean narrows his eyes, "What happened up there?
 Why were you dying again?
 Did the angels hurt you again?"
-Anger builds up, he turns back to look at Cass, his right foot unconsciously pressed on the brake.
+Anger builds up, he turns back to look at Cass, his right foot unconsciously pressed on the accelerator pedal.

-"Dean, the road, dude, look at the road!"
+"Dean, road!
+Dude, look at the road!"
 Sam cries out loud.

 Dean looks back at the road, releasing the foot pad, the car returns to its previous speed.